Fundamental fields in the deformed $W$-algebras: Concluding remarks and perspectives

-Finally, Remark \ref{thinh} highlights a link between the deformed $W$-algebras (or its subset of fields produced by our algorithm) and the thin fundamental representations of quantum affine algebras.
+Finally, Remark \ref{thinh} highlights a link between the deformed $W$-algebras (or at least their subset of fields produced by our algorithm) and the thin fundamental representations of quantum affine algebras.
 This link is still mysterious and deserves to be studied in depth.
-However, Theorem \ref{theoremefinal} shows that our algorithm work only for fundamental fields corresponding to fundamental representations which are thin.
-Moreover, we remark that our algorithm fails for all the non-thin Kirillov-Reshetikhin modules we tried in type $C_\el$, and works for all the thin KR-modules we tried in type $A_\el$, $B_\el$,...
-Thus, we formulate the following conjecture, adjusting a conjecture of Bouwknegt and Pilch (see Assumption 2.4 in \cite{MR1633032}): \begin{conj} Our algorithm generates precisely those fields of $\WWqt$ whose unique dominant monomial, when specialized to $t=1$, coincides with the dominant monomial of a $q$-character of a special thin representation of $U_q(\widehat{\g})$.
-Here, a special thin representation is defined as one whose $q$-character possesses a single dominant monomial and has all its coefficients equal to $1$. \end{conj} \begin{rem} This article prove this conjecture for fundamental fields (Theorem \ref{theoremefinal}, and see Section 7.3 in \cite{frenkel2015baxter} for the thinness of fundamental representations). \end{rem}
+However, Theorem \ref{theoremefinal} shows that our algorithm works only for fundamental fields corresponding to fundamental representations which are thin.
+Thus, we formulate the following conjecture, refining a conjecture of Bouwknegt and Pilch (see Assumption 2.4 in \cite{MR1633032}): \begin{conj} Let $m$ be a dominant monomial whose $t=1$ specialization is the unique dominant monomial of a special thin representation of $U_q(\widehat{\g})$, that is, a representation whose $q$-character has a single dominant monomial and all coefficients equal to 1.
+Then, the algorithm successfully generates an element of $\WWqt$ from $m$. \end{conj} \begin{rem} This article proves this conjecture for fundamental fields (Theorem \ref{theoremefinal}, and see Section 7.3 in \cite{frenkel2015baxter} for the thinness of fundamental representations). \end{rem} However, the algorithm also works from monomials which, at the specialization $t=1$, are the dominant monomials of non-thin representations and the thinness is not a necessary condition for the algorithm to work.
+For example, in type $A_1$, the algorithm works from $Y(z)Y(zq^{-2})$ which is the dominant monomial of the $q$-character of a thin Kirillov-Reshetikhin module.
+By symmetry, the algorithm also works from $Y(z)Y(zt^2)$ which specializes at $t=1$ to the dominant monomial of a non-thin representation.
+Another example is given by the dominant monomial $Y(z)Y(zq^{-2})Y(zt^2)Y(zq^{-2}t^2)$ in type $A_1$.
+The algorithm works from this monomial.
+However, this monomial specializes at $t=1$ (resp.\ $q=1$) to the unique dominant monomial of the $q$-character (resp.\ $t$-character) of a non-thin representation.